Invest in British Columbia: The BC Entrepreneur Immigration Program

 You will have 4 months from the date of the invitation to submit a complete application.
 This will allow you to complete your business plan and to have your net worth verified by a qualified supplier.
 If the information in your application is materially different from your registration, your application may be refused.

-Review of Personal Net Worth
+Review of Personal Net Worth for the BC PNP

 Once you receive your invitation to apply email, you will need your Entrepreneur Immigration file number in order to engage a qualified supplier.
 These are professional chartered accountants who are qualified by BCPNP to conduct a verification of your personal net worth.
 This will involve reviewing supporting documentation as well as reviewing so-called accumulation of funds: how you accumulated your net worth.
 The qualified supplier will contact you if additional information is needed.
 When the report is complete the qualified supplier will send copies of the report to you AND to BCPNP.
 You will need to provide the following to the qualified supplier: